What Is Life Insurance? Financial Protection For The Future

 What is the purpose of life insurance?

 Unlike car or medical insurance, your life insurance payment is not linked to a particular expense.
 Instead, your benefit functions as a financial safety net and temporary income for your family.
-Your beneficiaries can use your death benefit to pay for anything, including:
+Your beneficiaries may use your death benefit to pay for anything, including:

 • Your end-of-life care